lcign/soju/README.md

 Usage: ./extractlogs.sh database.sqlite output_folder

-This script extract logs to a specified folder creating txt files for each channel.\n The database sqlite parameter must be the *main db** file, for example main.db and must be with its main.db-shm and main.db-wal
+This script extract logs to a specified folder creating txt files for each channel.

+The database sqlite parameter must be the *main db** file, for example main.db and must be with its main.db-shm and main.db-wal